mvolkmann/blog/src/nushell.md

 def topn [pct:int] { ps | where cpu > $pct | sort-by cpu | reverse }
 ```

-To drop n columns from the end of a table, add `| drop n`.
-Omitting the number drops one column.
+## Variables

 To set a variable, enter `let name = value`.
+Note that these are distinct from environment variables.
+Their scope is the context or block in which they are defined.

 To set a variable to the result of a command,
 enter `let name = $(command)`.

-To concatenate two string variables,
+To set a variable to the result of concatenating two string variables,
 enter `let v3 = echo [$v1 $v2] | str collect`.

-To iterate over a range of integers, use
-`seq start end | each { ... }`.

 ## Aliases